Pinkal7600/base_scaffold/README.md

 ## Demo (example/base_scaffold_demo)
 <img src="https://raw.githubusercontent.com/Pinkal7600/base_scaffold/master/example/demo.gif" height="400" />

-After importing this plugin to your project as usual, import below to use base_scaffold.

 ## Getting Started

 After importing this plugin to your project as usual, import below to